plaidchuck/WGU/D315 - Network And Security Foundations/Section3.md

  **WEP/WPA** - Oldest and weakest encryption
  **WPA2** - Most common in use today, all end devices use same key with central device
  **WPA3** - Strongest available but not widely available yet.
 Each end device and the central device negotiate one time unique key

 ## Security Governance

+### Laws

+**FISMA** - Security controls for federal civlian agencies

+**CIPA** - Children protection, requiring schools and libraries to restrict access to inappropriate content

+**GDPR** - EU law for privacy of data of EU citizens.
+Requires disclosure and permission for information collecting, allow users to manage their data including have it removed.

+**PIPEDA** - Canadian privacy law for handling personal information during commercial activities

+- Accountability
+- Purpose
+- Consent
+- Collection
+- Retention and disclosure
+- Accuracy
+- Safeguard
+- Access
+- Compliance